xp44mm/Notebook/Compilers/left-right.md

 | any          |     2     |

-For column E we may choose either 1 or 8 to be the default; two entries are necessary in either case.
-For example, we might create for column E the list
+For column $E$ we may choose either 1 or 8 to be the default; two entries are necessary in either case.
+For example, we might create for column $E$ the list

 | CURRENTSTATE | NEXTSTATE |
 | :----------- | :-------: |